pytorch/pytorch/docs/source/amp.rst

 Ordinarily, "automatic mixed precision training" uses :class:`torch.autocast` and :class:`torch.cuda.amp.GradScaler` together, as shown in the :ref:`Automatic Mixed Precision examples<amp-examples>` and `Automatic Mixed Precision recipe <https://pytorch.org/tutorials/recipes/recipes/amp_recipe.html>`_.
-However, :class:`autocast` and :class:`GradScaler` are modular, and may be used separately if desired.
+However, :class:`torch.autocast` and :class:`GradScaler` are modular, and may be used separately if desired.

 .. contents:: :local: